Food Industry Donations

 We accept donations of food no longer needed by the food industry, most often due to surplus or sales standards.
 Much of the food we accept is blemished or close-dated such that it no longer meets customer expectations, but if handled appropriately, is completely safe for consumption.

-Click here to view our product acceptability guide and learn more about what we can and cannot use!
+Click here to view our retail partnership guide and learn more about what we can and cannot use!

 Donate to Feed our Hungry Neighbors